The National LGBT Bar Association’s LGBTQ+ inclusion coaching and consulting.

 Prior to joining Lambda Legal, Dru was the first staff attorney at Transgender Legal Defense & Education Fund, and before that, served as a law clerk in the Massachusetts Superior Court.
 In 2007, Dru co-founded the Jim Collins Foundation, a trans-led national nonprofit that funds surgeries for transgender people in need, funding twenty surgeries in ten years.
 He and continues to serve as a working group member for Grantmakers United for Trans Communities.

 Dru received his bachelor’s degree magna cum laude in Women, Sexuality and Gender Studies from the University of Massachusetts, and his law degree from Western New England University School of Law.
 He is admitted to practice in DC, NY, GA, and MA.
-Dru is a bereaved step-parent and lives with his partner, Rebekah Spicuglia, in Atlanta, GA after a decade in NYC.
+Dru is a bereaved step-parent and lives with his partner, Rebekah Spicuglia, in Connecticut.

 Flying Solo: A Transgender Widow Fights Discrimination